CoreyEStinson/MinecraftArchipelago/README.md

 **I can't use my furnace / brewing stand / anvil.**
 These blocks are locked until you receive the corresponding unlock item (Furnace, Brewing Stand, Anvil) from the Archipelago server.

-**Win condition panel shows "No active win conditions."**
+**The Dashboard is waiting for Archipelago slot data.**
-The mod hasn't received slot data yet.
 Connect to your Archipelago server first.
+The required goals and progress sections populate after slot data is received.

 ---